jkang331/iQuiz/README.md

 #### Network and Storage
 * all quizzes/questions should come from online [DONE]
 * store the quizzes/questions to local storage [DONE]
-* if offline, use locally-stored data [TODO: DOUBLE CHECK]
+* if offline, use locally-stored data [DONE]
 * initial URL to use: http://tednewardsandbox.site44.com/questions.json [DONE]
 * Settings should be a popover
-  * include a URL field to use instead of the above [TODO: DOUBLE CHECK]
+  * include a URL field to use instead of the above [DONE]
   * include a "check now" button to retrieve [TODO: DOUBLE CHECK]

 #### Grading: 5 points